-I stole from my man.
-Mind you, he knew I was doing it; or at least he should have known because it isn’t like I didn’t tell him in advance.
+Before everyone gets all up in my face about this blog post, let me state right up front that I didn't really "steal" from my man.
+I was protecting him from someone else stealing his intellectual property.
+He knew I was doing it; or at least he should have known because it isn’t like I didn’t tell him in advance.
 I don’t think he believed me.
 Silly boy.

 My husband, Brad, has been a writer of one kind or another his whole life.
 He started as a news reporter, then became an advertising copywriter; eventually he wrote and directed television commercials.
 He had a great idea for a screenplay about a murder case that he covered as a reporter.
 Terrific idea.
 Lots of twists and turns.
 Eventually he figured out how the murderer got away with it, so there were wonderful possibilities.

 I went back to Indiana and dug through the newspaper morgue (the archives) and did the research for him.
 It had been a number of years since he had covered the case.
-He poured over my research and talked about the story.
+He poured over my research and began talking about the story to friends.
 A year later he was still talking – to everyone within earshot.

 “Quit talking about it and write it,” I mentioned ever-so-tactfully about a million times.
 “Someone is going to steal it from you.”